 Stanza Wise Summary of the Poem The Good Morrow

 A reader can comprehend the main idea of the poem by reading out a summary of the poem “The Good Morrow”.
-The poem comprises three stanzas, and each stanza is explained below.
+The poem consists of three stanzas and each stanza is explained below.
 Each stanza has its own metaphors, images, and thoughts that gives a unity to the main theme of the poem.
 The main idea of the poem revolves around love.
 John done describe love in three phases in this song.

 In the second stanza of the song, Donne poet explains about the second phase where he is living a life full of love with his wife.
 Donne welcomes this phase of life with welcome salutation; good-morrow.
 Title of the poem is also taken from the first line of a second stanza that is “And now good-morrow to our waking souls”.